Tofu with thai red curry sauce (vegan)

 Our body should be flexible like a tree in the spring wind both mentally and physically.
 A healthy tree can easily yield to any wind and not fall over.
 We try to create this in our body by nourishing the liver and giving our body a break from all heavier, fatty, denatured foods, chemicals and intoxicants.

 The energy of spring is more ascending and expansive like the new shoots on the plants.
 In a similar fashion, the liver’s energy tends to move upwards and is more active.
 To create this outside climate inside our body, Chinese Medicine recommends that the diet be the lightest of the year and to eat more sweet and pungent flavored foods.
 More complex carbohydrates like grains, cereal grasses, legumes, seeds, young beets, carrots along with all new spring foods are great sweet foods.
-Pungent cooking herbs like basil, fennel, marjoram, rosemary, caraway, dill, bay leaves are great to help the liver’s active energy.
+Pungent cooking herbs like ginger, garlic, scallions, basil, fennel, marjoram, caraway seeds, dill, bay leaves are great to help the liver’s active energy.

 As I mentioned earlier, we need to give our liver a break from heavier foods.
-As spring comes, we naturally tend to eat less.
-In fact, people have been traditionally doing their fasting early spring to make a smoother transition into spring and be able to cope with summer’s heat easier.
+As spring arrives, we naturally tend to eat less.
+In fact, people have been traditionally doing their fasting early spring to make a smoother transition into spring and be able to cope with summer’s heat later.
 Many cultures do their annual fasting in the spring that is around what is known today as Ash Wednesday in Christianity until Easter or around the time of the first full moon after the spring equinox.
-The detoxifying process can be a very spiritual experience.
+The detoxifying process can be a very spiritual experience as well.

 Source